awsdocs/aws-doc-sdk-examples/php/example_code/bedrock-runtime/README.md

-#### Invoke multiple LLMs on Amazon Bedrock
+#### Invoke multiple foundation models on Amazon Bedrock

-This example shows you how to invoke multiple large-language-models (LLMs) on Amazon Bedrock.
+This example shows you how to invoke multiple foundation models on Amazon Bedrock.

 - Generate text with Anthropic Claude.
 - Generate text with AI21 Labs Jurassic-2.